Visa requirements for Indian citizens

 Visa requirements for Indian citizens are administrative entry restrictions by the authorities of other states placed on citizens of India.

-As of 10 February 2023, Indian citizens had visa-free or visa on arrival or e-visa access to 60 countries and territories, ranking the Indian passport 84th out of 110, in terms of travel freedom according to the Henley Passport Index.
-With visa-free entry to 23 countries and visa on arrival facility to 47 countries India shares 72th rank out of 96, in Global Passport Power Rank.
+As of 2025, Indian citizens have visa-free or visa on arrival access to 57 countries and territories, ranking the Indian passport 82nd in the world according to the Henley Passport Index.

+As the index uses dense ranking, in certain cases, a rank is shared by multiple countries because these countries all have the same level of visa-free or visa-on-arrival access.

+As of 2025 Indian citizens have visa-free entry to 71 countries, visa on arrival facility to 56 countries and e-visa or ETA to 64 countries.